LG V30's dual cameras take a tip from DSLR cameras

 The V30's new glass lens will also help you snap better pics.
 Typically phones use plastic lenses in their cameras, but the composition of glass changes the way light reflects and refracts through the lens.
 LG says this will improve the camera's ability to reproduce colors.
 Glass lenses are usually found in DSLR cameras.

-We're eager to put LG's claims to the test once the V30 releases to see if the camera is all it's hyped up to be.
+We're eager to put LG's claims to the test once the V30 is released to see if the camera is all it's hyped up to be.

 LG will unveil the V30 just a few days after Samsung announces its Galaxy Note 8, and with other flagship phones (like the next Google Pixel or next iPhone), LG will need to make sure the V30 is a hit if it's expected to stand out among the competition.